 Smith has enjoyed a number of memorable moments during his coaching tenure and has continued to raise the bar while leading the Canisius program.
-Most recently, Smith led the Griffs to two-straight Atlantic Hockey Championship weekend for the first time in school history, including consecutive appearances in the title game and the team’s first title in 2013.
+Most recently, Smith has led the Griffs to three-straight trips to Atlantic Hockey Championship weekend for the first time in school history, including consecutive appearances in the title game and the team’s first crown in 2013.
 The program has also received national attention with its graduates having unprecedented success at the professional level.

 During the 2012-13 campaign, Smith guided Canisius to the program’s first conference title with a 7-2 victory in the Atlantic Hockey Championship against Mercyhurst and the team’s first appearance in the NCAA Division I Tournament.
 The Griffs also finished the campaign ranked 19th in the final USCHO.com national poll, marking the program’s highest finish in the national rankings.

 Away from campus, 2011 graduate Cory Conacher continued to make news at the highest level.
-Named one of the top 30 players at the Division I level in the last 10 seasons, Conacher became the first Griff to play in the National Hockey League and has totaled 55 points, 18 goals and 37 assists in two seasons at the highest level.
+Named one of the top 30 players at the Division I level in the last 10 seasons, Conacher became the first Griff to play in the National Hockey League and has enjoyed stints with the Tampa Bay Lightning, Ottawa Senators, Buffalo Sabres and New York Islanders.
 Conacher also became just the fourth player in AHL history to garner Most Valuable Player and Rookie of the Year accolades in the same season, helping lead the Norfolk Admirals to the 2012 Calder Cup just one year after graduating from Canisius and excelling under Smith’s leadership.

-The achievements under Smith are not limited to just the past two years.
-In his first nine seasons leading the Golden Griffin program, he has guided numerous student-athletes to success both on and off the ice.
+The achievements under Smith are not limited to just the past three years.
+In his first 10 seasons leading the Golden Griffin program, he has guided numerous student-athletes to success both on and off the ice.
 The Griffs have collected athletic and academic honors as well as enjoying successful careers after graduation.
 The highlights include: